-Construction Management (CM) is a professional service that provides a project’s owner(s) with effective management of the project's schedule, cost, quality, safety, scope, and function.
-CM is compatible with all project delivery methods.
-No matter the setting, a construction manager’s responsibility is to the owner and to a successful project.
+Construction management is a professional service that provides a project’s owner(s) with effective management of the project's schedule, cost, quality, safety, scope, and function.
+Construction management is compatible with all project delivery methods.
+No matter the setting, a Construction Manager’s (CMs) responsibility is to the owner and to a successful project.

 - The owner, who commissions the project and either funds the project directly or finances it through a variety of methods.

 - The architect/engineer, who designs the project.

 - The general contractor, who oversees day-to-day operations and manages subcontractors.